Short Sale Fraud

 The information contained herein is believed accurate as of Sep.
 30, 2010.
 It is intended to provide general answers to general questions and is not intended as a substitute for individual legal advice.
 Advice in specific situations may differ depending upon a wide variety of factors.
 Therefore, readers with specific legal questions should seek the advice of an attorney.
 Written and revised by Stella H. Ling, Esq.

 Copyright© 2013 CALIFORNIA ASSOCIATION OF REALTORS® (C.A.R.).
-Permission is granted to C.A.R. members only to reprint and use this material for non-commercial purposes provided credit is given to the C.A.R.
-Legal Department.
-Other reproduction or use is strictly prohibited without the express written permission of the C.A.R.
-Legal Department.
+Permission is granted to C.A.R. members to reprint this material in hardcopy or PDF format only for personal use or with individual clients.
+This material may not be used or reproduced for commercial purposes.
+Other reproduction or use is strictly prohibited without the express written permission of the C.A.R Legal Department.
 All rights reserved.